dmbarbour/wikilon/docs/ABCRT.md

 ### Computations

-For pending computations, I could probably use a `(block * value)` pair with a tagged object wrapper.
-This would actually work pretty well, so long as it isn't the representation used during actual evaluation.
-The `$` operator effectively needs a stack.
-But I could easily rebuild a block via composition between evaluation steps.
+For pending computations, I could probably use a `(block * value)` pair together with a tagged object wrapper.
+This would work pretty well, so long as it isn't the representation used *during* evaluation.
+During evaluation, I'd divide the block into a stack of computations via `$` and `?` operations.
+Then, if a computation doesn't complete before its time quota, I simply rebuild a block via O(1) composition.

-That might be insufficient for ongoing parallel evaluations.
-For those, I might need some special attention or indirection to track dependencies between contexts.
-It might be best to focus on 'distributed' parallelism, i.e. where we assume a parallel value is computed remotely with some moderate copying overheads.

- I may need to work out the details for parallel evaluation and how it interacts with partial evaluation and copy/drop at a later time.

-I need a good representation for ongoing, lazy, or otherwise lazy pending computations.
-Optimally, this representation should be good for:

-* partial computations (halt and continue)
-* lazy application to an incomplete value
-* parallel evaluation, with halt and continue

- Unfortunately, this would make the `$` operator expensive since I'd need to add the  For O(1) application, I need to use a stack-like structure, e.g. `(ops stack * value)`.

-For lazy evaluation, I would additionally need to extend the opposite end of the ops stack, so a deque or a banker's queue is appropriate. `((ops stack * ops tail) * value)`.
-Potentially, the tail end would need to consist of full ops stacks.
-This is getting rather more sophisticated than I'd prefer, however.

-For

- For lazy application, I need a *queue*, i.e. such that I can add to the opposite end of the stack.
-So something like a banker's queue seems appropriate:

-        (stack of ops, reversed stack of ops)

-Lazy application or `{&force}` annotations would add to the reversed stack.

-When the stack of ops is empty, I reverse the seconda new one from the

-The parallel evaluations thing is giving me the most trouble at this time, but I do have some ideas for how to provide a little indirection there:

-* i.e. I would need to have something like an array of linear parallel values

-Besides active computations, I expect I'll be wanting parallel or lazy computations eventually.
-Originally, I was imagining that I'd handle these behaviors almost transparently.
-However, in retrospect, I don't believe this is a good idea.
-I'd prefer to avoid any transparent translations between representations because those greatly complicate the runtime and reasoning about progress, quotas, etc..

-I've decided instead to update the documentation of ABC to describe 'coupled' annotations.
-So, for laziness, I might require a user couple it with an annotation to force a computation.
-This way, I don't need to check for each operation whether I have yet to evaluate something or other.
-Similar, synchronization for parallel computations would be more precise.

-It might also be wise to conservatively treat pending (lazy or parallel) values as linear with respect to copy and drop operations.
-This enables use of sequencing to copy a value.
-Copying of parallel values may be problematic for other reasons, though.
+With a block and value, it's easy to extend the block with additional work (it's just composition).
+So I could have lazy application of blocks if I want them.
+The main difficulty, I think, would be working with parallel computation.
+Special attention will be needed for parallelism, I think.
+It's low priority at the moment.

+#### Lazy Computation

+Laziness with Wikilon Runtime is a bit troublesome.
+It's easy to implement, fortunately.
+Making laziness explicit, rather than implicit and transparent, would be necessary to minimize dynamic conditional checks and synchronization.
+The main issue with laziness is

 Do I really need parallelism within a computation?
 Hmm.
 It could be very useful, for scalability, to have computations that pick apart a much larger database.
 So, I suppose it may be worthwhile?